iamjabeed/LuxeHaven/README.md

 - Product details pages with high-resolution images, comprehensive descriptions, user reviews, and related product suggestions.
 - User-friendly shopping cart with the capability to add, remove, and modify items.
 - Streamlined and secure checkout process with multiple payment options.
-- Integration with RazorPay for seamless and secure transactions.
+- Integration with PayPal for seamless and secure transactions.
 - Automated order confirmation emails and SMS notifications with tracking details(v2).
 - The ability for users to leave detailed reviews and ratings for products.
 - Product comparison functionality to assist users in making informed purchase decisions(v2).